DEVSENSE/phptools-docs/docs/vs/Debugging/troubleshooting.md

 xdebug.start_with_request = trigger
 ```

 - Ensure you are using a **PHP Web Project**, not an **ASP.NET Web Site**.
-You can [convert web to the PHP project from menu](Project/from-existing-code).
+You can [convert the web to the PHP project from a menu](Project/from-existing-code).

 ## Using WAMP Server

-WAMP setup installs its own PHP configuration.
+WAMP setup installs its PHP configuration.
 To use WAMP installation with PHP Tools, set up Custom Server in your project properties and ensure `php.ini` corresponding to your WAMP server is configured properly.
 PHP Tools does not check `php.ini` in WAMP installation.

 ## Most Common Issues

 ### Browser Opens an Empty White Page

-Ensure that your first loaded page is syntax-error-free, and that there are not two functions with the same name.
-The debugger does not handle parse error on the entering script.
+Ensure that your first loaded page is syntax-error-free and that there are not two functions with the same name.
+The debugger does not handle parse errors on the entering script.

 ### I get this message in the output window: "There wasn't established any directory mapping.
 Debugging most likely won't work correctly."

 Make sure the file you are requesting as the first one is included in your project.
-Automatic mapping mechanism requires that a file is part of the project in order to map it correctly.
+An automatic mapping mechanism requires that a file is part of the project in order to map it correctly.

 ### I can't get the debugger to work.
 I'm running Zend Framework.
 Is that a known issue?